rams-research/OVrCSU/README.md

 ```
 Usage: ovrcsu file.pdb
 ```

 ## Additional Information

 The PDB parser included has limited capabilities.
 We strongly recommend to keep the PDB file as simple as possible:

-- Including only one MODEL
+- Include only one MODEL per PDB file
 - Keep the residues ordered
 - ALWAYS DOUBLE CHECK THE OUTPUT!

 I've tried to keep the output as close as possible to the one available by the [rCSU server](http://www.ifpan.edu.pl/~rcsu/rcsu/index.html), however this software also prints a lot of additional usefull information.

+Contributions are very welcome!

 ## License